The Smart Oven on Oprah's Favorite Things List Is Now On Sale for $49

 Tovala has been featured on Oprah's 2021 Favorite Things List for good reason.
 It's a convenient smart toaster oven that uses steam and heat to cook foods quickly.
 The small space-friendly countertop oven can steam, bake, broil, toast and reheat.
 It also features Scan-to-Cook technology, which lets you scan over 800 grocery items' barcodes to start cooking.

-You can get $250 off Oprah's favorite smart toaster oven when you order at least 6 weeks' worth of meals in 6 months.
-This Memorial Day Sale also includes free shipping with your order.
+Right now, you can get $250 off Oprah's favorite smart toaster oven when you order at least 6 weeks' worth of meals in 6 months.

 Tovala's meal plan option only adds to the convenience.
 I don't have to stress about what I'm going to eat on my lunch breaks anymore.
 The meal plans are delivered every Thursday straight to my door (though you can select an alternative day), and I just follow the instructions, combine the ingredients and seasonings provided, scan a barcode and wait for the Tovala app to let me know when my food is ready.
 My favorites include the lemon panko-crusted chicken with potato wedges and apricot-glazed trout with roasted broccoli.
 When I'm feeling like skipping the Tovala meal plan, I can also browse tons of chef-approved recipes on the app.
 The temperature, timing and prep work instructions are all curated for the smart oven.